 All In-Player ad zones must have a "Close and Play" button.

 You must not place Adnium in-player ad zone on videos that do not play.

 You must not remove Adnium banner container for in-player ad zones.

 In-player ad zones must not remain visible when a video is playing.

 Destination and Popunder URLs Guidelines

-Advertisers participating in the Program are required to adhere to the following policies.
-We ask that you read these policies carefully and refer to these policies regularly.
-If you fail to comply with these policies, we may disable serving of your ads and/or disable your account.
-Although Adnium prefers to work with Advertisers to ensure advertisers compliance with Adnium’s policies, we reserve the right to disable any account at any time for failure to adhere to Adnium’s acceptable use policies.
-If your account is disabled, you will not be eligible for further participation in the Program unless and until any compliance issues have been resolved.
-Please note that we may change our policies at any time, and pursuant to our Terms and Conditions, it is your responsibility to keep up to date with and adhere to Adnium’s policies.
+Advertisers participating in the platform are required to adhere to the following policies.
+We ask that you read these policies carefully and refer to this document often.
+If you do not comply with these policies, Adnium may disable serving your ads or disable your account.
+While Adnium prefers to work with advertisers to achieve policy compliance, Adnium may disable any account at any time.
+If your account is disabled, you will not be eligible for further participation in the platform until all issues have been resolved.
+Please note that Adnium may change its policies at any time, and under its terms of service agreement, it is your responsibility to keep up to date with and adhere to the policies posted here.

 Image Ads Editorial Guidelines

 Ad images must be clear and recognizable.